jhildenbiddle/jhildenbiddle/README.md

 I launched my first open-source project here on GitHub back in 2016.
 Since that time I've created and contributed to dozens of projects, most notably as a core team member of [docsify.js](https://github.com/docsifyjs/docsify), the creator of docsify-related projects like [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable), and the creator of web development libraries like [css-vars-ponyfill](https://github.com/jhildenbiddle/css-vars-ponyfill).
 The positive reaction to these efforts has been the motivation for continuing to do this work.
 Countless hours, issues, and PRs later, I am still excited to be a part of the open-source community.

-#### Sponsorship

-A [sponsorship](https://github.com/sponsors/jhildenbiddle) is more than just a way to show appreciation for the open-source authors and projects we rely on; it can be the spark that ignites the next big idea, the inspiration to create something new, and the motivation to share so that others may benefit.

-If you benefit from my projects or contributions, please consider lending your support and encouraging future efforts by [becoming a sponsor](https://github.com/sponsors/jhildenbiddle).

-Thank you!

 #### Elsewhere

 <a href="https://hildenbiddle.com"><img src="/assets/website.svg" alt="Website favicon" width="24" valign="middle"></a>&nbsp;